andyi95/yamdb_final/README-en.md

 Attention!
 Check that neither PostgreSQL, nor any web-services are running on your host before the deployment, otherwise check the Docker port mapping [guides](https://docs.docker.com/config/containers/container-networking/).

-For proper deployment you need to clone repository, copy `docker-compose.yaml` to the home directory and add following Action Secret keys in repository settings:
+For the proper deployment you need to clone repository, copy `docker-compose.yaml` to the home directory and add following Action Secret keys in repository settings:
   - `SECRET_KEY` - 20-symbols Django key used for generating cookies, crsf and save storages
   - `DB_HOST`, `DB_PORT`  - PostgreSQL server container's hostname and port.
 If neccessary, you may use PostgreSQL server running on the host - for appropriate network configuration check the [docs section](https://docs.docker.com/compose/networking/) dedicated to port mapping between containers and host.
   - `DB_NAME`, `POSTGRES_USER`, `POSTGRES_PASSWORD` - database name, PostgreSQL username and password used for save connection.
   - `HOST`, `USER`, `SSH_KEY`/`PASSWORD`, `PASSPHRASE` - network address, username, private SSH-key (with a passphrase if used) or password, used for SSH deployment.
 Check the offcial [ssh-action](https://github.com/appleboy/ssh-action) repo for more parameters.
   - `TELEGRAM_TOKEN`, `TELEGRAM_TO` - Telegram bot's token and user id for sending notifications.
 Check the [Telegram manuals](https://core.telegram.org/bots#6-botfather) to know more about Telegram bots creation and management.

-Furthermore, you may edit the `.env` file according to your current requirements as the existing fields are not overwritten with the new deployements.
+Furthermore, you may edit the `.env` file according to your current requirements as the existing fields are not overwritten with the new deployments.

 #### Initial configs